francisengelmann/mcmc/README.md

 MARCOV CHAIN MONTE CARLO - METROPOLIS HASTINGS
 ==============================================

-This program shows a compact implementation of the MCMC-MH algorithm.
+This program shows a compact implementation of the MCMC-MH algorithm for density estimation and solving a Sudoku puzzle.

-1. INSTALLATION
+1. COMPILATION
 ---------------

-We use OpenCV for visualizations so it is required to build the project.
+OpenCV is required for visualizations.

 Run these commands from the root directory of the project:
 $ mkdir build